ueberdosis/tiptap/docs/src/docPages/guide/collaborative-editing.md

 ## toc

 ## Introduction
-Real-time collaboration, syncing between different devices or working offline used to be hard.
+Real-time collaboration, syncing between different devices and working offline used to be hard.
 We provide everything you need to keep everything in sync, conflict-free with the power of [Y.js](https://github.com/yjs/yjs).
 The following guide explains all things to take into account when you consider to make tiptap collaborative.
 Don’t worry, a production-grade setup doesn’t require much code.

 ## Configure collaboration
 The underyling schema tiptap uses is an excellent foundation to sync documents.
 With the [`Collaboration`](/api/extensions/collaboration) you can tell tiptap to track changes to the document with [Y.js](https://github.com/yjs/yjs).